NatWest Group (OTCMKTS:RBSPF) Shares Gap Up – What’s Next?

-NatWest Group PLC (OTCMKTS:RBSPF – Get Free Report) shares gapped up before the market opened on Tuesday .
-The stock had previously closed at $8.0649, but opened at $8.25.
-NatWest Group shares last traded at $7.5250, with a volume of 4,820 shares.
+NatWest Group PLC (OTCMKTS:RBSPF – Get Free Report)’s stock price gapped up before the market opened on Tuesday .
+The stock had previously closed at $7.85, but opened at $8.24.
+NatWest Group shares last traded at $8.24, with a volume of 291 shares.

-NatWest Group (OTCMKTS:RBSPF – Get Free Report) last posted its earnings results on Friday, February 13th.
-The company reported $0.23 EPS for the quarter, topping the consensus estimate of $0.20 by $0.03.
-NatWest Group had a net margin of 18.59% and a return on equity of 13.05%.
-The company had revenue of $5.83 billion during the quarter, compared to the consensus estimate of $5.72 billion.
+NatWest Group (OTCMKTS:RBSPF – Get Free Report) last issued its earnings results on Friday, February 13th.
+The company reported $0.23 earnings per share for the quarter, beating the consensus estimate of $0.20 by $0.03.
+The company had revenue of $5.83 billion during the quarter, compared to analysts’ expectations of $5.72 billion.
+NatWest Group had a return on equity of 13.05% and a net margin of 18.59%.

 About NatWest Group